caetanovidal/document_processor/README.md

 ## ✅ Recommendations

-- ✅ Use Google Cloud Vision for better accuracy (especially for invoices and forms)
+- Use **Google Cloud Vision** for better OCR accuracy (default)
-- ✅ Retrain (`split_documents`) if you switch OCR engine
+- Re-run `split_documents` if you switch OCR engine
-- ✅ Use Docker for reproducible setup
+- Use Docker for consistency across environments

 ---

 ## 🤛 Need Help?

-If you run into issues or want to extend this with search, table extraction, or LLM comparison — open an issue or message the author.
+For bugs, feature requests, or support, open an issue or contact the author.